rtCamp/docs.rtcamp.com/rtmedia/developer/api/json-api/index.markdown

 ## Note

-Do not use this in production application before consulting with us.
+Do not use this in production before consulting us.

 ## API Syntax and usage

 ### API Endpoint

 [http://example.com/wp-admin/admin-ajax.php](http://example.com/wp-admin/admin-ajax.php)

-We are using wordpress admin-ajax endpoint actions to implement rtMedia JSON API calls.
+We are using WordPress admin-ajax endpoint actions to implement rtMedia JSON API calls.

 ### Parameters

 #### action => rtmedia_api

-action will be always equal to rtmedia_api.
-This will be always required.
+Action will be always equal to *rtmedia_api*.
+This will always be required.

 #### method => method_name

 This is another important parameter.
-It will identify exact rtMedia method to be called on server side.
+It will identify the exact rtMedia method to be called on the server side.

-#### Other parameters
+#### Other Parameters

-Depending on method you want to call, you may need to pass one or more parameters.
+Depending on the method you want to call, you may need to pass one or more parameters.

 ## API Methods

 ### WordPress-Related Methods

-This group of methods implements register, login, logout, forgot-password.
-Login methods also provides tokens to be used for subsequent calls for other methods.
+This group of methods implements **register**, **login**, **logout**, **forgot-password**.
+Login methods also provide tokens to be used for subsequent calls for other methods.

 **Response **Format****